Harshr24/CS50_SQL_Project/project/DESIGN.md

 By YOUR NAME HERE

-Video overview: <URL HERE>
+Video overview: [Insert URL Here]

 ## Scope

-The database includes entities such as Patients, Doctors, Appointments, Medical Records, and Departments.
-It facilitates the recording and retrieval of patient information, appointment scheduling, and the management of medical staff within different departments.
+The database encompasses entities critical for managing hospital operations, including Patients, Doctors, Appointments, Medical Records, and Departments.
+It facilitates patient information storage, appointment scheduling, and medical staff management within various departments.

-The database is not intended to handle financial transactions or laboratory results, which are managed by separate systems.
+The database does not handle financial transactions or laboratory results, as these are managed by separate systems.

 ## Functional Requirements

-In this section you should answer the following questions:

-* What should a user be able to do with your database?
+### What a User Should be Able to Do

-* What's beyond the scope of what a user should be able to do with your database?
+Users should be able to:
+- Register/update patient details.
+- Schedule, update, and cancel appointments for patients with doctors.
+- Record and update medical diagnoses and prescriptions.
+- Manage and assign doctors to different departments.

+### Beyond Scope

+The database does not handle:
+- Financial transactions (handled by the finance system).
+- Laboratory results and tests (managed by a dedicated laboratory system).

 ## Representation